Hakuba Travel Guide

 With a variety of après ski activities, Hakuba is a fun place off the slopes as well.
 There are a number of good restaurants serving both Western and Asian cuisine, and many hotels have relaxing hot spring baths.
 The main nightlife area in Hakuba is in Echoland.

-Averaging 36 feet (11m) of snow per year, Hakuba is known for its reliable weather.
-The resort has more than 200 runs with a wide variety of difficulty, with 30 percent rated for beginners, 40 percent for intermediates, and 30 percent for advanced skiers.
-About 138 ski lifts and five gondolas operate from 8:30am to 8:30pm daily throughout the season, which runs from December to April.
+Averaging 36 feet (11m) of snow per year, Hakuba is known for its reliable winter weather.
+The resort has more than 200 runs with a wide variety of difficulty, offering ample skiing options for beginner, intermediate, and advanced skiers.
+Over 100 ski lifts and five gondolas operate daily throughout the season, which runs from December to April, and night skiing is available until 10pm.

 For some extra fun in the snow visitors can try cross country skiing (on the Winter Olympic course), snowshoe tours through the scenic valley, and snow rafting.
 There is also a lot to see and do in Hakuba for those who need a break from the slopes.
 Popular excursions include trips to Matsumoto Castle, Nagano's Zenkoji Temple, and tours to see the Japanese snow monkeys at the Jigokudani hot springs which is an absolute must for animal lovers.